vasu-rbt/kentico12-mvc-widgets/Raybiztech.Kentico12.MVC.Widgets/Raybiztech.Kentico12.MVC.Widgets.GoogleMap/README.md

-# GoogleMap
+# LinkButton

-It displays map obtained from the Google maps service using Latitude,Longitude and Google API Key.
+Displays a hyperlink to a specified target URL.
+The link can be rendered in text format.

 # Installation

-Install the Kentico.MVC.Widget.GoogleMap.12.0.29 NuGet Package to your Kentico 12 MVC Site.
+Install the Kentico.MVC.Widget.LinkButton.12.0.0 NuGet Package to your Kentico 12 MVC Site.

 # Widget

-This is a widget which allows you to add a GoogleMap to your screen with certain attributes that can be configured while adding.
+This is a widget which allows you to add a button to your screen with certain attributes that can be configured while adding.
 The properties that can be configured are:
+- Link text

-- Latitude*
+- Link CSS class
-- Longitude*
+- Link URL

-*Required fields

-Make sure to insert your Google Maps API token into application settings(Web.config):

-<code>&lt;add key="GoogleMapsApiKey" value="{key}" /&gt;</code>
+- Link target (eg: _blank/_self).

 # Author

-This widget was created by Raju Swamy @ Ray Business Technologies Pvt Ltd.
+This widget was created by Vasu Yerramsetti @ Ray Business Technologies Pvt Ltd.
+Last updated 22-10-2019
 # License

 This widget is provided under MIT license.